nawww83/lfsr/README.md

 The previous example is a $p$-ary LFSR register wtih unit length, $m=1$, but nobody forbid us to use any length $m$.
 For that case maximal period is $T = {p}^{m} - 1$, and we should find $m$ integer numbers $\left( g_0, \ldots{}, g_{m-1} \right)$, which will provide maximal period.
 The $m$ numbers is the coefficients of the generator polynomial $g(x) = x^m - {g}_{m-1} {x}^{m-1} - \ldots{} - g_0$ with degree $m$.

 In general, we use $v$ as the last element of LFSR state $\vec s$, multiply generator vector $\vec g$ by the scalar $v$, and then add the product to the 1-delayed LFSR state (padded by zero).
-So we can express LFSR loop in vector form
+So we can express LFSR cycle in vector form
 $$\vec s = \left( v \vec g + D[\vec s, 1] \right) \mod p,$$
 $$v = {s}_{m-1}.$$